tugcekonuklar/msc-computer-science-notes/computer-architecture-and-operating-systems/Home.md

       devices appear as if they are part of the visible memory of the computer system.
 This allows for very straightforward programming models to access devices and modules within the system, though not necessarily the most optimal performance.
+    * Extended definition of CPU:
+        * A CPU is a digital electronic circuit, manufactured from a silicon technology defined as being at one particular technology node, consuming a certain amount of power, and generating a certain amount of heat during its operation
+        * A CPU fetches program instructions from memory using a concept known as the **fetch-execute cycle**, and as each instruction is fetched, it is executed, performing one of a number of possible operations upon data held within the CPU registers.
+        * These operations include mathematical and logical operations, and operations that change the flow of the program to execute parts chosen by the result of testing conditions encountered during a program sequence.
 * Memory System and this is where data items can be stored as numerical values and this is where instruction code from the processor can be stored, also as numerical values.
 * IO ( Input, Output ) interface is essentially mechanisms that allow devices to plug into the computer.